A critical fact in slowing Parkinson’s disease progression is exercising. Working out helps to keep in check triggers such as stress and anxiety.

 Nordic walking is my weapon of choice to gain and stay in shape, it also strengths the core muscles and helps me with the Parkinson’s rigidity symptoms.

-I will write and cover more about Nordic Walking, how to perform it and how to
+I will write and cover more about Nordic Walking, how to perform it and how to get the best of it in future posts.

 What exercise does work for you?